-Cloud storage lets you manage client data, project details and employee records.
-There are several options available to you, so consider this checklist as you choose one that's right for your small business.
+Cloud storage helps you manage client data, project files, and employee records without keeping everything on local drives.
+There are several options available, so use the checklist below to choose the one that fits your small business needs.

 Is it Secure?